 Additionally, scratching the bites can open small wounds which may then become infected, causing conditions such as lymphangitis or cellulitis.
 Other health risks associated with bed bug infestations include impetigo, permanent scarring, and even insomnia or anxiety.

 Can You Sue a Disney Resort or Hotel for Bed Bug Bite Injuries?

 Absolutely.
 If you were bitten by bed bugs at a Disney World on-site hotel, resort or vacation rental, you may be able to file a personal injury claim against Disney, who is usually the company that owns and manages the on-site property, and/or other parties, which could enable you to recover financial compensation (“damages”) for medical bills, property damage, and other harm that you suffered due to the bed bug infestation.
 Whether you have a claim depends on factors such as when the injury occurred, whether you suffered actual harm, and whether the negligence of Disney or other parties led you to sustain bite injuries.

 For example, Disney may be liable for your injuries if you were knowingly given an infested room, or if staff were negligent in cleaning and maintaining the room properly.
 However, it is crucial to act quickly, before a legal deadline known as the “statute of limitations” expires and prevents you from filing suit.
 Our experienced bed bug lawyers can determine whether you have a claim against Disney, and help you evaluate your family’s legal options for seeking damages.

 If You Were Bitten by Bed Bugs at Disney World Hotel or Resort, Our Lawyers Can Help

 You may be able to get compensated for your bites, discomfort, emotional distress, vacation costs, medical bills, anticipated medical expenses, property damage, and other losses and expenses caused by the bed bug infestation.
-To discuss your claim confidentially in a free consultation, contact our law offices online, or call Whitney, LLP at (410) 583-8000 today.
+To discuss your claim confidentially in a legal consultation, contact our law offices online, or call Whitney, LLP at (410) 583-8000 today.